hayafj/Animal-card/README.md

 # Animal-card
-this cpntain the Css and Html files
+this contain the Css and Html files
 To open the file you need a browser